Prabh-Saini/inconspicuousname/README.md

 # M$ Rewards
 A selenium-python program that literally makes you money!
+## Responsibility
+I am not responsible for your account(s).
+This program is a use at your own risk, Microsoft holds the right to lock, or ban your account.
 ## Features
 M$ Rewards has many features including:
 * Automatic Mobile search